-The 1991 Italian Grand Prix is the selected race in the latest edition of our classic grand prix series.
+The 1988 Italian Grand Prix is our selection for the latest edition of BBC Sport's series of classic Formula 1 races.

-The highlights will be available on satellite and cable television in the UK from 1500 BST on Wednesday 8 September until 1000 on Friday 10 of September.
+The highlights will be available on satellite and cable from 1800 on Thursday 10 September until 0800 on Friday 11 September.
 Unfortunately, because of a lack of bandwidth, they will not be available on Freeview.

 Watch short highlights of the 1988 Italian Grand Prix

 Watch short highlights of the 1990 Italian Grand Prix